saonbd1/astro-blog-starter-template/src/content/blog/how-to-repair-corrupted-windows-11-system-files-sfc-dism.md

 findstr /c:"[SR]" %windir%\Logs\CBS\CBS.log >"%userprofile%\Desktop\sfcdetails.txt"
 ```

 Open **sfcdetails.txt** and review the entries from the most recent scan.
-The file can contain records from earlier SFC runs, so check the date and time before deciding which files remain unrepaired.[1]
-[3]
+The file can contain records from earlier SFC runs, so check the date and time before deciding which files remain unrepaired.

 Do not download replacement DLL files from unverified websites.
 A file with the correct name may still be the wrong Windows version, modified, infected, or incompatible with the installed build.
 Manual replacement is an advanced procedure and should not be the first response to an SFC failure.